Deputy Director, Staten Island Youth Justice Center

 Johnathan Mosley is a crew supervisor at Newark Community Solutions.
 Mr. Mosley is responsible for supervising offenders assigned to community service projects in Newark.
 In this role, Mr. Mosley works with one other Newark Community Solutions staff to ensure a highly responsive, well-run community service program and supervises crews participants ordered to perform community service by the Newark Municipal Court.

-Kelly Mulligan-Brown is the court operations coordinator at Newark Community Solutions.
-Ms. Mulligan-Brown oversees all court operations and leads the implementation of several program enhancements, including expanding candidate screening capacity and the incorporation of community service crew supervision into operations.
+Kelly Mulligan-Brown is the project director at Newark Community Solutions, New Jersey’s first community court program.
+Ms. Brown oversees all program operations for Newark Community Solutions, the Newark Youth Court, and the Newark United Against Violence initiative.
 Ms. Brown has been with Newark Community Solutions since its inception, serving as the project’s first resource coordinator.
-Before joining Newark Community Solutions, Ms. Brown worked for Psychiatric Emergency Screening Program at Bergen Regional Medical Center and for the Integrated Care Management Services unit of Care Plus NJ.
-In both positions, her duties included helping identify appropriate diagnoses, creating treatment plans, and making appropriate referrals to community-based service providers.
-Ms. Mulligan-Brown is graduated from Lafayette College and John Jay College of Criminal Justice with a Master’s degree in Forensic Psychology.
+Before joining Newark Community Solutions, Ms. Brown worked as a state-certified psychiatric screener with The Psychiatric Emergency Screening Program at Bergen Regional Medical Center in Paramus, NJ.
+Ms. Brown also worked in case management and jail diversion for the Integrated Case Management Services unit of Care Plus NJ.
+Ms. Brown graduated from Lafayette College and John Jay College of Criminal Justice with a Master’s degree in Forensic Psychology.

 Case Manager, Bronx Community Solutions